ci-compass/cicf/week08-cloud-computing/README.md

 # CICF Week 8

-The goals for week 5 lab are:
+The goal for this week's tutorial are:

 - Familiarize yourself with a virtual machine running in a cloud environment.

-This week we will:
+We will:

 - Log into a cloud virtual machine (VM) using `ssh`,
 - Copy some files to the VM using `scp`,
-- Run JupyterLab in the VM, and
+- Run JupyterLab in the VM, access it over the internet, and
 - Learn how to secure the VM.

 ## Tutorial